 - a.
 Timeliness All documentation must be turned in by the application due date. - On or before the application deadline, the applicant must provide all documentation as instructed in this application policy as well as required documentation listed in the HOME Application Forms. - If IHCDA requests additional information from the applicant, all requests are due on or before the date provided by IHCDA staff. - Any forms that are late will be denied review and will be sent back to the applicant. - b.
-Responsiveness All questions must be answered and all supporting documentation must be provided. - The applicant must provide all documentation as instructed in this application policy as well as required documentation listed in the HTF Application Forms. - The applicant must provide all documentation as requested (i.e. uploaded or hard copies, labeled correctly, etc.) - Required signatures must be originally signed.
+Responsiveness All questions must be answered and all supporting documentation must be provided. - The applicant must provide all documentation as instructed in this application policy as well as required documentation listed in the HTF Application Forms. - The applicant must provide all documentation as requested (i.e. uploaded or hard copies, labeled correctly, etc.) - All required signatures must be originally signed (no electronic signatures) but may be scanned and submitted in PDF form as allowed.